TheEntropyShard/ModStudio/README.md

-# ModMaker
+# ModStudio
-This is a simple mod maker for [Cosmic Reach](https://finalforeach.itch.io/cosmic-reach)
+This is a simple mod maker and editor for [Cosmic Reach](https://finalforeach.itch.io/cosmic-reach)